-Guidance about when HCP with suspected or confirmed SARS-CoV-2 infection may return to work is available in PA-HAN-516.
-Information about risk assessment and work restrictions for HCP exposed to SARS-CoV-2 is available in PA-HAN-510.
+Guidance about when HCP with suspected or confirmed SARS-CoV-2 infection may return to work is available in PA-HAN-553.
+Information about risk assessment and work restrictions for HCP exposed to SARS-CoV-2 is available in PA-HAN-560.

-Healthcare facilities must be prepared for potential staffing shortages and have plans and processes in place to mitigate these, including providing resources to assist HCP with anxiety and stress.
+Healthcare facilities must be prepared for potential staffing shortages and have emergency management plans and processes in place to mitigate these, including providing resources to assist HCP with anxiety and stress.
 Strategies to mitigate staffing shortages are available.

 II.
-RECOMMENDED INFECTION PREVENTION AND CONTROL (IPC) PRACTICES WHEN CARING FOR A PATIENT WITH SUSPECTED OR CONFIRMED SARS-COV-2 INFECTION
+RECOMMENDED INFECTION PREVENTION AND CONTROL (IPC) PRACTICES WHEN CARING FOR A PATIENT EXPOSED TO COVID-19 OR WITH COVID-19 INFECTION its successor and is designed to add additional elements of protection for vulnerable populations in these facility types.